Closed exact categories of modules over generalized adic rings. Part 1: The bounded case: Abstract

 \section{Abstract}

 We develop general foundations of topological algebra over a linearly topologized ring $k$ in a format applicable to both formal schemes and analytic adic spaces.
-We are especially interested in determining quasi-abelian categories of complete linearly topologized $k$-modules, which are also closed symmetric monoidal for a suitable choice of tensor product and internal \emph{Hom}, and have enough projectives or injectives.
-For $k$ a suitably generalized adic ring, we describe here a few examples of such categories consisting of bounded modules.
+We are especially interested in determining exact closed tensor categories of complete linearly topologized $k$-modules, with enough projectives or injectives.
+For $k$ a widely generalized adic ring, we describe here a few examples of such categories consisting of bounded modules.
+The application to the construction of stacks of quasi-coherent modules over formal schemes \cite[Chap.
+15]{GR} will be given elsewhere.

 \begin{section}{Introduction} We develop foundations of the theory of commutative rings and modules equipped with a $\Z$-linear topology.
-We mainly have in mind the case of a (separated and) complete linearly topologized base ring $k$ (\ie for which a basis of open neighborhoods of $0$ consists of ideals) and $k$-linear topologies on $k$-modules (\ie for which a basis of open neighborhoods of $0$ consists of $k$-submodules).
+We mainly have in mind the case of a (separated and) complete linearly topologized base ring $k$ (\ie for which a basis of open neighborhoods of $0$ consists of ideals) and $k$-linear topologies on $k$-modules (\ie topologies for which a basis of open neighborhoods of $0$ consists of $k$-submodules).
 We avoid Noetherian assumptions on rings and modules but describe a weak form of finiteness named \emph{clop} (from ``closure-open'').
 It is a slight generalization of the notion of \emph{c-adic} of \cite[Defn.
 8.3.8 (iii)]{GR}: a linearly topologized ring $k$ is clop iff for $I,J$ open ideals of $k$, the closure of the product ideal $IJ$ is open in $k$.
 More stringent conditions also appear in order to obtain more familiar results.
 For example, we say that $k$ is \emph{op} (from ``open'') if the product of open ideals is open and \emph{fop} (from ``finite open'') if, moreover, $k$ admits a basis of finitely generated open ideals.
 Finally, as in \cite[Chap.
 15]{GR}, $k$ is \emph{$\omega$-admissible} if it admits a countable basis of open ideals.